ok11/esphome-external-components/README.md

 - Temperature control (15-30°C, COOL mode only)
 - Fan speed toggle (LOW ↔ HIGH)
 - Optimized command generation for minimal IR transmissions
+- Granular temperature control: Sends individual commands for each degree of change
+- Support for humidity sensor integration
+- Optional reset button for state reconciliation

+**Temperature Control Behavior:**
+The temperature control implementation sends multiple commands, one for each degree of change.
+This approach:
+- Mimics the behavior of pressing a physical remote button multiple times
+- Ensures compatibility with the AC unit's internal state tracking
+- Allows for precise control and feedback
+- Is consistent with the granular nature of temperature control compared to other binary or cyclic settings

+**State Machine Behavior:**
+- Power toggle affects all other states (turning ON resets to defaults)
+- Mode cycles through COOL→DEHUM→FAN→COOL in sequence
+- Temperature is only adjustable in COOL mode (15-30°C range)
+- Fan speed toggles between LOW and HIGH

+**Default Settings:**
+- Power: ON
+- Mode: COOL
+- Temperature: 25°C
+- Fan Speed: LOW

 ### 1. Clone the Repository